mgildea87/CVRCseq/README.md

 		genome: location of indexed genome.
 			1. For RNAseq_PE or RNAseq_SE - star 2.7.7a index
 			2. For HISAT2 workflows - HISAT2 index
-			3. For ChIPseq or CUT-RUN - bowtie2 index
+			3. For ChIPseq/CUT-RUN/ATACseq - bowtie2 index
 		GTF: location of .gtf file
 	CUT-RUN_PE
 		spike_genome: Location of spike-in genome index.
 This is only implemented in CUT-RUN. bowtie2 index